acdpnk/chrifpa.github.io/_posts/2016-03-09-second-wachowski-trans.md

 >Being transgender is not easy.
 We live in a majority-enforced gender binary world.
 This means when you're transgender you have to face the hard reality of living the rest of your life in a world that is openly hostile to you.

-Let's me be clear: that she came out under threat of being outed against her will by a totally-not-a-tabloid is disgusting.
+Let me be clear: that she came out under threat of being outed against her will by a totally-not-a-tabloid is disgusting.
 So while I wish she'd had the chance to do it in her own time, her statement is *amazing*.
 [Go read it](http://www.windycitymediagroup.com/m/APPredirect.php?AID=54509), I could literally have taken the whole thing as a pull quote.